Best streaming UX practices that will keep your users engaged

 4. Enhancing discoverability: beyond the visuals

 Even with excellent visuals, a strong backend contributes to a great frontend.
+Accedo One provides ample opportunities to increase visibility and relevancy for your streaming content.

 Thorough and well-constructed metadata helps with search, discoverability and content display.

-Effective tagging and metadata: Ensure your content is well-tagged with genres, keywords, actors, directors, themes, etc. This powers search and (with Jump TV integration) recommendation engines, leading to more accurate content surfacing in your containers.
+Effective tagging and metadata: Ensure your content is well-tagged with genres, keywords, actors, directors, themes, etc. This powers search functionality and (with Jump TV integration) recommendation engines, leading to more accurate content surfacing in your containers.

 Accessibility: Ensure that there is enough contrast in your app’s color scheme to enable all users to clearly view, scroll through and read all content.
 For example - gray text on black background makes reading your app more difficult than it needs to be.